Quickstart: Deploy Bicep files by using GitHub Actions

 Generate deployment credentials

 Your GitHub Actions run under an identity.
 Use the az ad sp create-for-rbac command to create a service principal for the identity.
 Grant the service principal the contributor role for the resource group created in the previous session so that the GitHub action with the identity can create resources in this resource group.
-It is recommended that you grant minimum required access.
+It's recommended that you grant minimum required access.

 az ad sp create-for-rbac --name {app-name} --role contributor --scopes /subscriptions/{subscription-id}/resourceGroups/exampleRG --json-auth